-You may have heard the mottos "no pain, no gain" or "feel the burn," but those approaches are counterproductive for people with MS. If you overdo it you can end up straining an already compromised muscular system, increasing pain and causing your body and mind to become overstressed, overworked, and overtired.
+You may have heard the sayings "no pain, no gain" or "feel the burn," but those approaches are not helpful for people with MS. If you overdo it, you can end up straining an already taxed muscular system, increasing pain and causing your body and mind to become overstressed, overworked, and overtired.

 Check with your doctor before beginning any exercise program.
-He or she may make recommendations about:
+He may make recommendations about:

-The types of exercise best suited to you and those which you should avoid
+The types of exercise best suited to you and those you should avoid

-The intensity of the workout (how hard you should be working)
+The intensity of the workout (how hard you should work)

-The duration of your workout and any physical limitations
+The length of your workout and any physical limitations

 Referrals to other professionals, such as a physical therapist, who can help create a personal exercise program that meets your needs.
 The type of exercise that works best for you depends on your symptoms, fitness level, and overall health.